 High Sierra Camp maps

 The May Lake High Sierra Camp map (40 kb) shows the easily-accessible camp right along the shores of May Lake – just a short walk from the parking area.
 This makes for a great place to explore Mount Hoffmann.

 Yosemite geologic maps

-This is a post-glacial geologic map of Yosemite Valley, featuring the more recent deposits and rock types that make up much of Yosemite Valley’s surface.
-Click the image to view a full size JPG (2.6 mb).
+This is a post-glacial geologic map of Yosemite Valley (2.6 mb), featuring the more recent surficial deposits (not bedrock) that make up much of Yosemite Valley’s surface.
+If you want bedrock, see the previous map.

 Historical Yosemite lodging maps